tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 7.1.1 InformationElements ActedUpon and Consulted in Results (normative)

-InformationElements (subtypes of bdqffdq:InformationElement) are bdqffdq:ActedUpon or bdqffdq:Consulted.
+InformationElements (sub-types of bdqffdq:InformationElement) are bdqffdq:ActedUpon or bdqffdq:Consulted.
 Presentations of data quality results MAY use ActedUpon and Consulted identification of Information Elements to identify to users which specific values assertions are being made about, and what values are being used to support those assertions.
 ActedUpon InformationElements are those for which a Validation Test is asserting compliance/non-compliance, or an Amendment Test that is proposing an improvement to the data.
 Consulted InformationElements are those which inform such decisions, but are not themselves the subject of the decision.
 For example, in the Test [AMENDMENT_EVENTDATE_FROM_VERBATIM](https://rs.tdwg.org/bdqcore/terms/6d0a0c10-5e4a-4759-b448-88932f399812), the InformationElement dwc:eventDate is ActedUpon, while the InformationElement dwc:verbatimEventDate is Consulted.
 Implementers may wish to clearly represent to consumers of data quality reports (particularly data quality reports in the form of spreadsheets), which terms are particular Tests are making assertions about.

 #### 7.1.2 Example (non-normative)